Marketing Manager Resume Examples & Tips

 To help you, here are four great marketing manager resume writing tips.

-1. Include a well-written marketing manager resume summary
+1. Start with a well-written resume summary

 Think of your resume summary as the beginning of the sales funnel for your resume.
 It’s the first section employers will see, so you want to grab their attention quickly.